Hodgkin Lymphoma – Brief Information

 Patients who cannot participate in any study, for example because none is available or open for them at that time, or since they do not meet the required inclusion criteria, respectively, are often included in a so-called registry.
 The patients are generally treated according to the recommendations of the trial centre, thus receiving the current best therapy available.

-• Registry GPOH-HD (2020): registry of the Hodgkin Study Group for children and adolescents with Hodgkin lymphoma, regardless of the type.
-The registry was opened October 1, 2020, after closure of study EuroNet-PHL-C2 with the aim to ensure optimal treatment for Hodgkin patients also during times without active clinical studies.
-Eligibility includes patients with first diagnosis or relapse of a classic or lymphocyte-predominant Hodgkin lymphoma (LPHL).
+The international registry GPOH-HD 2020 of the Hodgkin Study Group was opened October 1, 2020 with the aim to ensure optimal treatment of children and adolescents with Hodgkin lymphoma also during times without active clinical studies.
+Eligibility includes patients with first diagnosis or relapse of a classic Hodgkin lymphoma (cHL) or nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).
 Patients from previous studies are eligible to register with the registry as well.
-The study centre provides therapy recommendations that are based on the trials EuroNet-PHL-C2 and EuroNet-PHL-LP1 (see below).
+The study centre provides therapy recommendations that are based on the results of the most recent active trials, EuroNet-PHL-C2 and EuroNet-PHL-LP1, respectively (see chapter "Treatment“).

 Prognosis